xiaoleGun/KernelSU_Action/README_EN.md

 > After successful build, it will upload AnyKernel3 in `Action`, which has turned off device check, please flash to phone in Twrp.

-> Because the build boot image was merged and two variables were added, the official Github requirement for input is up to 10 variables, so the auto-injection `Kprobes` parameter has been changed to auto-determination, with the condition that: the minor version number is greater than 9, and the grep CONFIG_KPROBES is empty or equal to # CONFIG_KPROBES is not set is injected.

-First fork this repo, then click on action, you will see the `Build Kernel` option, click on the option and you will see a dialog box on the right hand side with `Run workflows` in it, there are configurations that you need to type, see the section below to understand how to type them in.
+First fork this repository to your repository and edit config.env as follows, then click `Star` or `Action`, you will see `Build Kernel` option on the left side, click it and you will see `Run workflows` on the top of the big dialog box on the right side, click it and it will start the build.

-Or use config.env(set USE_CONFIG to true), edit config.env and commit it, click star or run workflows, this function is convenient for the phone to modify the parameters.

 ### Kernel Source